If you’ve not yet got the message over the past seven years, we love Birmingham.

-To keep up-to-date with all the best happenings in the city, be sure to visit our Facebook page and follow us on Instagram and Twitter – we won’t spam your newsfeed with gifs of cats frantically typing on keyboards, we promise…
+To keep up-to-date with all the best happenings in the city, be sure to follow us on Instagram – we promise to make you fall in love with Birmingham all over again.

 You can also sign up to our newsletter too via our website.
 It’s ace, and full of Brummie goodness.

 We’re a proud lot, us Brummies.
 Often mocked and stereotyped for our regional accents, yet we’re a people misunderstood and misrepresented by those who’d have you believe we’re all boisterous simpletons.
 We’re really not.
 We’re lovely.
 Let’s be friends.